FPL promoted teams: £4.5m Yukinari Sugawara could be a hidden gem

 To provide a fan’s view, we’ve got insight from Fantasy Football Scout user The Naga Khan.

-The stats in this piece are taken from WhoScored, FotMob, Opta Analyst and FBref
+The stats in this piece are taken from WhoScored, FotMob, Opta Analyst and FBref.

 WHAT IS SOUTHAMPTON’S CLEAN SHEET POTENTIAL?